 Firstly, you need to export your subtitles from Flow.
 Go to the clip in question and open the Subtitle Editor.
 There, choose 'Export subtitles' and pick the STL format.

-Next, open Premiere and import the STL file like any other clip.
+Next, open Adobe Premiere Pro and import the STL file like any other clip.
 Be sure to make a note of the video clip size.

 Convert the file to open captions by using control/right-click on the subtitle asset > Modify > Captions...